Member-only story

 Amirhossein Douzandeh

-Expert Front-End Developer.
-Software engineer with a Master of Science in Computer Engineering with a focus in Artificial Intelligent and Robotics.
+Expert Front-End Developer 🎨 | A software engineer with a Master of Science in Computer Engineering 👨🏻💻 | focus on Artificial intelligence and ML 🧠